molleindustria/likelike-online/README.md

 `git checkout branchName`
 * Merge the master branch into your branch (note: there may be merge conflicts if different people have worked on the same lines of code, so keep communicating!)
 `git merge master`
-* Commit your changes with a message
+* If you have made any changes since your last commit, commit them with a message
 `git commit -m "your message"`
 * Push your changes to GitHub.
 Your latest changes to your branch can now be viewed by other team members.
 `git push`